 - Mix in the lightly beaten egg with the milk and whisk into the flour using a balloon whisk.
 Whisk until all the lumps have been incorporated.
 The result should be a thin pouring batter with no lumps.

-- Let the batter rest for at least half-an-hour in the fridge.
+- Let the batter rest for at least half an hour in the fridge.
 Apparently, the longer it rests, the higher the batter will rise up when cooked.
-Don’t over do it though, half an hour will be ample time.
+Don't overdo it though, half an hour will be ample time.

 Brown the sausages